 4. Understand your existing loan

-If your current car is paid off, the trade-in process should be pretty easy, but you may run into complications if you still owe money on the car that you're trading in, it may seem like adding your balance to the new loan is a good solution, but it can cause issues down the road, including putting you underwater on your loan, a major problem should something happen to the vehicle.
+If your current car is paid off, the trade-in process should be pretty easy, but you may run into complications if you still owe money on the car that you're trading in.
+It may seem like adding your balance to the new loan is a good solution, but it can cause issues down the road, including putting you underwater on your loan, should something happen to the vehicle.

 5. Always negotiate

 Remember vehicle prices can be negotiated most of the time.
 If you've done your research and you know exactly how much your car is worth, you can counter the dealer’s original offer.
 Keep in mind that the appraiser is going to look for any potential issues, and trying to hide something rarely works, so always be upfront.

 6. Sign the paperwork

 Once you've agreed on a trade-in value, you're ready to complete the paperwork.
 Always double-check the sales contract to be sure that the negotiated trade-in value has been subtracted from the total price of the car.
 While you're examining the sales contract, keep an eye out for additional costs that may have been added.
 Remember, even if you've accepted the trade-in value, you're still not obligated to purchase the new car until all of the necessary paperwork has been completed and a loan is approved.

 Should you trade in your car?